-When I started using an epilator I was already home waxing my upper lip – it’s really affordable and that’s why I stick to it.
+When I started using an epilator I was already home-waxing my upper lip – it was really affordable and easy.

 Want to know something?
 Epilators Are Awesome!

-The fact that the results are pretty long lasting, as compared to shaving, is the biggest advantage, from my point of view.
+The fact that the results are pretty long lasting, as compared to shaving, is their biggest advantage.